mui/material-ui/CONTRIBUTING.md

 ##### ci/codesandbox

 This task should not fail in isolation.
-It creates codesandboxes that use the version of Material-UI that was built from this Pull Request.
+It creates multiple sandboxes on CodeSandbox.com that use the version of Material-UI that was built from this Pull Request.
 Use it to test more complex scenarios.

 ##### ci/circleci: checkout